Gandhi (film): Critical response

-Richard Grenier in his 1983 article, "The Gandhi Nobody Knows", which was also the title of the book of the same name and topic, also criticised the film, arguing it misportrayed him as a "saint".
+Richard Grenier in his 1983 article, The Gandhi Nobody Knows, which was also the title of the book of the same name and topic, also criticized the film, arguing it misportrayed him as a "saint".
 He also alleged the Indian government admitted to financing about a third of the film's budget.
+He also criticized the film's portrayal of Muhammed Ali Jinnah, although he does not elaborate much on this criticism.
 Grenier's book later became an inspiration for G. B. Singh's book Gandhi: Behind the Mask of Divinity.
 Parts of the book also discuss the film negatively.

-In the DVD edition of the 1998 film Jinnah, the director's commentary of the film makes mention of the 1982 film.
-In the commentary, both Sir Christopher Lee, who portrayed the older Muhammed Ali Jinnah, and director Jamil Dehlavi criticised the film Gandhi for its portrayal of Jinnah, arguing it to be demonising and historically inaccurate.

 One notable person, Mark Boyle (better known as "The Moneyless Man") has stated that watching the film was the moment that changed his life and said that after that, he took Mahatma Gandhi's message of peace and non-violence to heart and that the film inspired him to become an activist.

-Review aggregator website Rotten Tomatoes retrospectively collected 108 reviews and judged 89% of them to be positive, with an average rating of 8.30/10.
+Review aggregator website Rotten Tomatoes retrospectively collected 111 reviews and judged 89% of them to be positive, with an average rating of 8.30/10.
 The website's critical consensus reads: "Director Richard Attenborough is typically sympathetic and sure-handed, but it's Ben Kingsley's magnetic performance that acts as the linchpin for this sprawling, lengthy biopic."
 Metacritic gave the film a score of 79 out of 100 based on 16 critical reviews, indicating "generally favorable reviews".
 CinemaScore reported that audiences gave the film a rare "A+" grade.
 In 2010, the Independent Film & Television Alliance selected the film as one of the 30 Most Significant Independent Films of the last 30 years.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".